How to integrate SAP SuccessFactors (including the Learning module) with Sapho version 4.3 or greater

 This is the ID of the dedicated admin user (e.g. saphoapiuser) you created as a prerequisite.

 This is the API Key that you copied earlier from the OAuth2 Client Application detail page.

 To get the Client Private Key, open the certificate file downloaded from SuccessFactors using Notepad (or any such app).
 The X.509 certificate has 2 parts – the private key and the certificate.
 Copy the characters between —–BEGIN ENCRYPTED PRIVATE KEY—– and —–END ENCRYPTED PRIVATE KEY—– and paste them in Sapho.

 This is the URL of the admin environent of your Learning instance.

 Step 3: Enter the Learning Company ID

-This is the company ID that you copied earlier from the OAuth Token Server page.
+This is the Company ID that you copied earlier from the OAuth Token Server page.

-Step 4: Enter the Learning User ID
+Step 4: Enter the Learning Client ID

 You must enter the ID of an account that: